TimeMachine1994/TributetreamWebV1/TributestreamDev-Version03/tributestream-app-status.md

 ## Recently Implemented Features

-### Admin Dashboard Enhancements
+### WordPress Plugin Enhancements
-1. **WordPress Admin Access to All Tributes**
+1. **Production-Ready WordPress Plugin**
+   - Comprehensive REST API endpoints for all data entities
+   - Complete CRUD operations for tributes, locations, events, users, and schedules
+   - Proper authentication and permission handling for all endpoints
+   - Robust data validation and error handling
+   - Consistent response formatting across all endpoints

+2. **Admin Dashboard Enhancements**
    - Admin users can now view all tributes in the system
    - Visual indicator shows when viewing in admin mode
    - Pagination system for handling large numbers of tributes

-2. **Events Display in Memorial Information**
+3. **Events Display in Memorial Information**
    - Active events (scheduled or in progress) are now displayed
    - Events are categorized as "LIVE NOW" or "Upcoming"
    - Events show relevant details like location, time, and associated tribute

-3. **Enhanced Data Management**
+4. **Enhanced Data Management**
    - New events persistence layer with caching
    - Reactive stores for real-time UI updates
    - Improved error handling and recovery strategies

+### Frontend-Backend Integration
+1. **Complete API Proxy Layer Implementation**
+   - Comprehensive implementation of all API endpoints at `src/routes/api`
+   - Full alignment with WordPress plugin endpoint structure
+   - Consistent error handling and response formatting
+   - Type-safe implementation with TypeScript
+   - Authentication and permission handling
+   - Support for all CRUD operations across all entity types:
+     - Tribute pages
+     - Locations
+     - Events
+     - Users
+     - Funeral homes
+     - Schedules

 ## What Still Needs to Be Done

-### Backend Integration
+### Frontend-Backend Integration

-1. **WordPress Plugin Enhancements**
+1. **API Client Updates**
+   - Update frontend API clients to use the new proxy endpoints
+   - Ensure proper error handling in client code
-   - Complete the WordPress REST API endpoints for events
+   - Update type definitions to match the new API response formats
-   - Add proper authentication for admin-only endpoints
-   - Implement data validation for event creation/updates

 2. **Data Synchronization**
    - Implement real-time data synchronization for events